A Power of Attorney (POA)—especially an Enduring Power of Attorney (EPA)—gives someone the authority to handle your financial, personal, and…

 3.3 Monitoring and Oversight

-4. Unforeseeable Issues and Legalities under the Powers of Attorney Act 1998 (Qld)
+4. Unforeseeable Issues and Legalities Under the Powers of Attorney Act 1998 (Qld)

 4.1 Incapacity Assessment

-4.2 Revocation of Enduring Power of Attorney
+4.2 Revocation of an Enduring Power of Attorney

-4.3 Conflict of Interest
+4.3 Conflicts of Interest and Fiduciary Duty